John Stanley-2 June 1355

 John felt personally responsible for Selene’s death.
 Initially he tried to avoid close contact with Ximene but in the end sought her out.
 ‘I am sorry, so sorry.’

-He took her in his arms, but she pulled away.
+He tried to take her in his arms, but she pulled away.
 ‘My grandmother was wrong, marrying the Prince will not make me safe.
 I was here, surrounded by several thousand of the Prince’s troops and was attacked.
 I survived but Danielle, was slain.’

 ‘Yes I know’